Consistent Distributed Ranking of Generative Models via Kernel Distances: Evaluation of Generative Models in Distributed Contexts

-Therefore, Theorem \ref{Thm: FID} shows the distance-minimizing covariance matrices for FID-all and FID-avg are different in heterogeneous settings where $\boldsymbol{\mu}_i$'s are not identical, which shows the existence of models inconsistently ranked by FID-all and FID-avg.
+Therefore, Theorem \ref{Thm: FD} shows the distance-minimizing covariance matrices for FD-all and FD-avg are different in heterogeneous settings where $\boldsymbol{\mu}_i$'s are not identical, which shows the existence of models inconsistently ranked by FD-all and FD-avg.

-As the FID-avg aggregation may not provide the FID-all's ranking, a natural question is whether there exists another aggregation of the individual $\mathrm{FID}(P_{X_i},P_G)$ scores which maintains the ranking of centralized FID-all evaluation.
-The following proposition shows that the answer to this question is no and it is possible that a group of clients assign identical individual FID scores to two generative models $P_G$ and $P_{G'}$, while $P_G$ and $P_{G'}$ have different FID-all scores.
+As the FD-avg aggregation may not provide the FD-all's ranking, a natural question is whether there exists another aggregation of the individual $\mathrm{FD}(P_{X_i},P_G)$ scores which maintains the ranking of centralized FD-all evaluation.
+The following proposition shows that the answer to this question is no and it is possible that a group of clients assign identical individual FD scores to two generative models $P_G$ and $P_{G'}$, while $P_G$ and $P_{G'}$ have different FD-all scores.